What are Questions

 happen if Questions 1 and 2 don’t pass?

 Community support across Kansas City is vitally important in this local election, where every vote counts.
-You can become an endorser at this link, and volunteer to take many actions to support the renewal of the health levy and supporting the issuance of sewer bonds, including writing or signing letters to the editor, contacting your friends, and amplifying our message on social media.
+You can become an endorser at this link, and volunteer to take many actions to support questions 1 & 2 including writing or signing letters to the editor, contacting your friends, and amplifying our message on social media.